material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ### Step 2: Create plans

 All motion in a motion runtime begins with a plan.
-Let's create four different types of Plan:
+Let's create four different types of plan:

     animation = Tween()
     animation.property = "opacity"